-3. Wash and peel the yams.
-Slice into steak fries by doing the following: slice the potato lengthwise.
+- Wash and peel the sweet potatoes.
+Slice into steak fries by doing the following: Slice the potato lengthwise.
 Turn each half so it’s lying flat.
-Slice into pieces ~1/4 inch thick.
+Cut into pieces ¼-inch thick.

-4. Place the fries into a large ziploc bag or bowl.
-Add mustard, smoked paprika and a drizzle of melted coconut oil.
+- Place the fries into a large ziptop bag or bowl.
+Add mustard, smoked paprika and melted coconut oil.
 Add salt and pepper to taste.
-Shake the bag [or mix in a bowl] until the ingredients are well combined and the fries are evenly coated.
+Shake the bag until the fries are evenly coated.

-5. Turn out onto the baking sheets and arrange so that the pieces do not overlap.
+- Arrange the sweet potatoes onto the baking sheets so the pieces don’t overlap.

-6. Roast until the yams are cooked through [flipping over once about halfway through] and get crispy-brown around the edges, approximately 15-20 minutes.
-Check frequently to ensure they don’t burn.
+- Roast 15-20 minutes until the sweet potatoes are cooked through, flipping them over once about halfway through.
+They should be nice and brown around the edges.
+Check frequently to make sure they don’t burn.